thoughtworks-jumpstart/guides/docs/frontend-web-development/react-todo-list.md

 ![todo1](_media/todo1.png)

-Lets try to style the component a little.
+Let's try to style the component a little.

 In Todo.css